Lake Talquin: Recreation

 Lake Talquin State Forest encompasses much of the southern and southwestern shores of the lake, with many boat landings and picnic areas, including Rock Bluff Recreation Area in Leon County.
 There are facilities for private picnics, parties, family reunions, weddings and receptions.

 The lake is also home to the Florida State University Crew Club, a rowing club.

 Fishing

 Lake Talquin has largemouth and striped bass, crappie, bream, pickerel (commonly called "jack"), gar, catfish, and bowfin.

+Fire suppression

+Lake Talquin Volunteer Fire Department provides fire protection services to the rural area around Lake Talquin with assistance from the Tallahassee Fire Department.